benjaminvdb/DBRD/README.md

 You can download ChromeDriver from the official [download page](http://chromedriver.chromium.org/downloads).

 ### Python
+The scripts are written for **Python 2**, but I'm sure they'll work for Python 3 with minor adjustments.
 To install the Python dependencies, run:

     pip install -r ./requirements.txt